 2. How the fish is maintained is more important

-I learned that it's a challenge to teach people that "the fish caught today" doesn't necessarily mean, "taste good."
+It's a challenge to persuade tourists, even locals that "the fish caught today" doesn't necessarily mean, "taste good."

-Yes, fish caught today won't have the bad fish smell.
+Yes, fish caught today will taste fresh.
+It won't have the bad fish smell like it does, the smell it has in a ordinary fish market.

 But what's more important is that it's kept in good condition.